How to Pay Nanny Taxes Yourself

 2. File a new hire report

-Federal law requires employers to file a new hire report within 20 days of hire although some states require it sooner.
+Federal law requires employers to file a new hire report within 20 days of hire, although some states require it sooner.
 The information is maintained in the National Directory of New Hires, which child support agencies use to locate a parent who owes child support and issue an income withholding order.
-It’s also used to help prevent workers’ compensation and unemployment fraud as well as reduce the cases of public assistance going to the wrong people.
+It’s also used to help prevent workers’ compensation and unemployment fraud and reduce the cases of public assistance going to the wrong people.

 3. Calculate employee withholdings and employer taxes